Shray64/Shray64.github.io/_pages/about.md

   - /about.html
 ---

 I am a recent undergraduate from the Birla Institute of Technology and Science, Pilani, India.
+I graduated with a Bachelor of Engineering in Computer Science and Engineering and a minor in Data Science.

 I am a computer science Ph.D. candidate in the School of Engineering and Applied Sciences at Harvard University, advised by Prof. [Hanspeter Pfister](https://en.wikipedia.org/wiki/Hanspeter_Pfister).
 I am interested in computer vision, deep learning, and neuroscience.
 My current projects include semantic & instance segmentation, active learning, unsupervised learning, and the analysis of comprehensive neuron connectivity in microscopy images of animal brains (connectomics).

 ## Education
-* **Ph.D in Computer Science**
-Harvard University, 2017 – current
-Cambridge MA, USA

-* **M.S. in Computer Science**
+* **B.E in Computer Science and Engineering**
-Harvard University, 2017 – 2020
-Cambridge MA, USA

-* **B.S. in Biological Sciences**
-Tsinghua University 2013 – 2017
-Beijing, China
+Birla Institute of Technology and Science Pilani 2017 – 2021 Pilani, Rajasthan, India

 ## Work Experience